Gold canyon heart & Home

 Becoming a Better Version of Yourself

-Eventually they walked out of that prison and a number of us who believed in that vision, joined that vision.
-We still firmly believe we have to meet you where you are and free you where you are at.
+Eventually, by grace of the Executive Board of Clemency, these men walked out of that prison, and several others who believed in that vision, joined in the mission.
+We still firmly believe we must meet individuals where they are and free you where you are.
 It’s freedom of thought that allows people to walk freely in the world.

 The Symbiosis Between Addiction & Reentry